 Product responsibility is one of the Group's priorities.
 We are committed to delivering excellent customer services with high connectivity and reliability.
-During the year ended 31 March 2022, the Group did not note any cases of material non-compliance regarding health and safety, advertising and labelling related to products and services provided as required by relevant laws and regulations, including but not limited to the Supply of Services (Implied Terms) Ordinance (Cap.
-457, Laws of Hong Kong) and the Personal Data (Privacy) Ordinance (Cap.
-486, Laws of Hong Kong) and Trade Descriptions Ordinance (Cap.
+During the year ended 31 March 2023, the Group was not aware of any non-compliance with relevant laws and regulations that would have a significant impact on the Group relating to health and safety, advertising, labelling and privacy matters relating to products and services provided, including but not limited to the Supply of Services (Implied Terms) Ordinance (Cap.
+457, Laws of Hong Kong), the Personal Data (Privacy) Ordinance (Cap.
+486, Laws of Hong Kong) and the Trade Descriptions Ordinance (Cap.
 362, Laws of Hong Kong).

 The continuous support of our customers has always been one of the key factors for the success of the Group.
 Therefore, the Group is committed to providing quality service to its customers.
-Customer complaints (if any) will be reviewed and resolved by our competent technical team to the customers satisfaction.
+Customer complaints (if any) will be reviewed and resolved by our competent technical team to the customers' satisfaction.
 If necessary, the team will also report complaints for follow-up actions.
-During the year ended 31 March 2022, the Group did not receive any cases of product or service-related complaints nor products subject to recalls for safety and health reasons.
+During the year ended 31 March 2023, the Group did not receive any cases of product or service-related complaints nor products subject to recalls for safety and health reasons.

 The Group's policy is to respect IP rights and prohibit the use of infringing articles in the business.
-As such, the Group requires all employees must strictly follow the relevant laws such as the Copyright Ordinance (Chapter 528, Laws of Hong Kong).
-During the year ended 31 March 2022, the Group did not find any non-compliance with the relevant laws and regulations.
+As such, the Group requires all employees to strictly follow the relevant laws such as the Copyright Ordinance (Chapter 528, Laws of Hong Kong).
+During the year ended 31 March 2023, the Group was not aware of any non-compliance with the relevant laws and regulations.

 Additionally, the Group respects IP rights and therefore is committed to purchasing genuine copyrighted products such as computer software and firewalls.
-Fundamental guidelines are also provided to the employees to ensure they do not infringe upon any IP rights such as trademark and copyrights.
+Fundamental guidelines are also provided to the employees to ensure they do not infringe any IP rights such as trademark and copyrights.
 Disciplinary or legal actions may be taken against the employee should he/she be found to be in breach of such rights.

 We conduct configuration checking, stress test, unit test and internal/external user acceptance test for our IT solutions to ensure the quality of our IT solutions provided to our customers.
 The completion of user acceptance test means that our customers are satisfying to use our IT solutions.
-Also, we aim to provide quality maintenance support services (e.g. timely respond to customer's query) to our customers.
+Also, we aim to provide quality maintenance support services (e.g. timely response to customer's query) to our customers.
 The Group may correct critical errors (if any) or assist to overcome specific software problems (if any) by patch or by new version as soonest as possible.
 The customer may terminate the service contract if they are not satisfied with our services.
-During the year ended 31 March 2022, there was not any product recalls nor termination of services from unsatisfactory product or service quality.
+During the year ended 31 March 2023, there was not any product recalls nor termination of services from unsatisfactory product or service quality.